 Apart from improving Contentful itself and making it a better product, we're always working on communicating its value to our potential and existing users.
-Recently we have introduced Space templates – a way to create spaces with predefined structure fit for specific purposes; namely a blog template, a product catalogue template or photo gallery template.
-The resulting spaces introduced a content model and a set of entries, and the goal was to show our users how to create the most primitive things in Contentful (before moving on to complex and intelligent ones).
+Recently we have introduced space templates – a way to create spaces with predefined structure fit for specific purposes; namely a blog template, a product catalogue template app or photo gallery template.
+The resulting spaces introduced a content model and a set of entries, and the goal is to show our users how to create the most primitive things in Contentful (before moving on to complex and intelligent ones).

 About the apps

 As a natural continuation of space templates, today we are releasing three demo mobile apps – one for each template – which enable previewing the content from these template-built spaces on mobile devices.
 They're available on both Android and iOS, which makes it fair to say that we are releasing six apps at once.
 Please welcome: Blog, Gallery, Catalogue.